dreamsdk/manager/README.md

 This repository contains **DreamSDK Manager**, the tool responsible of handling the **DreamSDK** installation.
-This tool is a very useful software as it makes the management of the whole DreamSDK package in a user-friendly way.
+This tool is a very useful software as it makes the management of the whole DreamSDK package really simple.

 ![DreamSDK Manager](rsrc/readme/home.png)